- About Overview

 Adapting a game-like app to teach interprofessional, team-based clinical decision making

-Principal awardee: Tina Brock, EdD, faculty member in the Department of Clinical Pharmacy, associate dean for global health and educational innovations
+Principal awardee: Tina Brock, EdD, faculty member in the Department of Clinical Pharmacy, associate dean of global health and educational innovations

 Project: Clinician-educators will adapt a mobile training app pioneered by UCSF School of Medicine and technology startup Holodox, which features videos of patient history/exam, the ability to order laboratory tests and review results, and a game-like points system and leaderboard.